Commencement Frequently Asked Questions

 WHO DO I CONTACT IF I NEED SPECIAL ACCOMMODATIONS?

-Graduates who need special accommodations should contact the Records Office at (479) 788-7230 or firstname.lastname@example.org before May 1st.
+Graduates who need special accommodations should contact the Registrar's Office at (479) 788-7230 or email@example.com before December 1.

 DO MY GUESTS NEED TICKETS TO THE CEREMONY?

 Tickets are not issued.
 The ceremony is free and you may invite as many guests as you like.
 However, seating and parking is on a first-come, first-served basis.
 Guests should plan ahead and arrive early.
-Doors will open at 8:30 for the 10 am ceremony, and at 12:30 for the 2 pm ceremony.
+Doors will open at 8:30 a.m.

 WILL THERE BE A PHOTOGRAPHER AT COMMENCEMENT?

 UAFS has contracted with Grad Images to take individual photographs at commencement.
-They will take two photographs of each graduate: the first is of the graduate being presented the diploma cover by the Chancellor, and the second as the graduate walks off the stage.
+They will take two photographs of each graduate: the first is of the graduate being presented the diploma cover by the chancellor, and the second as the student walks off the stage.

 Grad Images will be contacting each student via email with prices and proofs the week after the ceremony.
 To facilitate this, students will complete a photographer information card when they pick up their reader card.
+The photographer card is required even if the graduate is not ordering photographs.
 The student will bring both to commencement.
 As noted above, the reader card will be given to the college dean as the graduate goes on stage.
 The photographer card will be given to the photographer just before the student goes on stage.

 WILL I RECEIVE MY DIPLOMA AT COMMENCEMENT?

 Each graduate will receive a diploma cover containing a letter of congratulations from the Chancellor.
 However, it will not contain a diploma.
 Diplomas are printed only after completion of degree requirements is verified for all graduates, approximately eight weeks after commencement.
-Each graduate will be informed by UAFS email that their diploma is ready and may be picked up at the Records Office.
-In this letter, graduates are given the option of requesting that the diploma be mailed to an address they specify.
-For this reason, please continue to check your UAFS email after commencement.
+Each graduate will be informed via UAFS email that their diploma is ready and may be picked up at the Records Office.
+In this email, graduates are given the option of requesting that the diploma be mailed to an address they specify.

 ANYTHING ELSE I SHOULD KNOW?